Friday, July 26, 2024

 Disney's Hollywood Studios - Park Strategy

 We’re going to be looking at park strategies for all four of the parks at Walt Disney World.
-My previous strategy guides assumed that you wouldn't be staying on property or purchasing Genie+ or Individual Lightning Lanes (ILL).
+My previous strategy guides assumed that you wouldn't be staying on property or purchasing Lightning Lane Multipass (LLMP) or Lightning Lane Single Pass (LLSP).
 But so much of the best strategies involve these options, so instead I'm going to talk about what the best option is for each particular park.
 Since Early Entry is available to all on property guests, this also changes traditional rope drop strategy.
 We'll also talk about what you can do if these options aren't available to you.
 Today we’ll be discussing Hollywood Studios.
-(Updated April 19, 2023).
+(Updated July 25, 2024).

 Hollywood Studios attractions: